How to sell your business in Canada

 Key advisors to consider:

-Business sale documentation includes the financial records, contracts, and operational information buyers need to evaluate your business.
+Preparing your business for sale means getting your financial records, contracts, and operations in order so buyers can evaluate your business with confidence.
 Most buyers expect to see at least three years of records.

 Give yourself plenty of time to gather everything.
-You'll need documentation in three main areas: financial statements, supplier and customer agreements, and internal processes.
+You'll need documentation in four main areas: financial statements, key-person dependency, supplier and customer agreements, and internal processes.

 Financial statements

 Buyers typically want to see three years of financial records.
-Prepare the following:
+These documents prove your business is financially healthy and worth the asking price.

 Supplier agreements and customer contracts